iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 </p>

 > 👍👍<br> :date: __2021-02-15 20:05:33__

-> I've been running this since last July?
-August?
-Seemingly it's worked fine -- no notifications, but I'm rarely out of the house.
-App stopped checking the server about a week ago; had to reinstall to get it to start up again...<br> :date: __2021-02-10 21:17:36__

 > It seems my phone was just slow and loaded the app in the background.
 Looked later and there it was.<br> :date: __2021-01-15 19:20:49__